 Do you ever feel frustrated with getting organized because it seems like your family makes it so hard?
-Today I’m talking about getting your family to help around the house so your home stays more organized.
+Homemaking is hard enough without everyone working against you.
+Today I’m talking about how to get your family organized.
 And if you’ve ever walked into a room to find a disaster soon after it’s been cleaned, you know how frustrating it can be!

 How is your day going?
 I’ve been super busy.
 I woke up late and the last couple of weeks I’ve been soooooo tired.
 I just can’t seem to get moving early when don’t have to be at the ice rink before the sun comes up!